- Home

 Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, practical, emotional, spiritual and social needs.
 The team also supports families and carers.

-For more on this, see Living with advanced cancer and Palliative care.
+Learn more about living with advanced cancer and palliative care.

 → READ MORE: Managing side effects